ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 Game Managers (GMs) handle a variety of responsibilities, including **game state management, system coordination, and global functionality**.
 While a GM may also manage elements like score tracking, scene transitions, or event handling, in this section, we will focus specifically on how it manages **game states** and ensures smooth transitions between them.
 To demonstrate how this works in practice, we will be building the GameManager for our example game *One Wild Night*.

 ### Game States
-**Game States** represent the various stages of a game, such as whether the game is running, paused, or over, and the transitions between these states.
-They are crucial in complex games where different systems (AI, UI, physics, etc.) need to interact in a specific sequence depending on the game's current state.

-#

->[!WARNING]
-> For this example our **GameManager** will handles game states by transitioning between different phases of gameplay, such as "GamePlay," "Pause," and "Game Over."
-To manage these states, there are generally two common approaches: the **State Pattern** and the **Finite State Machine (FSM)**.
->
->In this case, we implement the **FSM** method, which uses a predefined set of states and transitions between them in a clear and structured manner.
-This is a simpler and more efficient way to manage state changes, especially in our game where the states are not complex enough to require fully encapsulated behaviors per state, as the State Pattern would offer.

-#
+GameStates define **what the game is doing right now**; for example, `MainMenu`, `GamePlay`, or `GameOver`.
+They represent mutually exclusive, player-visible modes.
+Systems like scoring, level progression, or UI updates are **not GameStates**; instead, they are **actions or systems that respond to the current state**.

+For instance, the scoring system only updates during `GamePlay` and ignores input on other states.
+Similarly, level progression triggers only while the player is actively playing.
+By centralizing the current mode in a GameState, all other systems can **check the state and behave appropriately**, making the game logic easier to manage, more predictable, and scalable as new states are added.

+#### State Pattern vs Finite State Machine (FSM)
+Beyond **GameStates**, states are used in many other contexts in games.
+For example, a character could have states like `Idle`, `Walk`, `Run`, and `Jump`, while an AI NPC might have states such as `Patrol`, `Attack`, or `Sleep`.
+Whether managing individual object states or overarching game states, there are two common approaches: the Finite State Machine (FSM) and the State Pattern.

+- **Finite State Machine (FSM):** are predefined states, typically represented as an enum.
+Transitions between states are controlled in a centralized system, such as the GameManager or the object the states relate to.
+Each state triggers the relevant logic when entered, but the behavior is handled in one place.

+**✅ Pros:**
+- Simple to implement and easy to read
+- Efficient for games with a small number of states
+- Centralized control makes debugging straightforward

+**❌ Cons:**
+- Can become cluttered if there are many states or complex behavior
+- Less flexible for objects with unique, independent state logic

+- **State Pattern:** invovles encapsulating each state as its own class with its own behavior and logic.
+Transitions between states are handled through methods within these state objects.

+**✅ Pros:**
+- Very flexible and modular — each state can define its own behavior independently
+- Easier to scale for complex objects or systems with many unique states
+- Reduces the risk of a centralized controller becoming too large

+**❌ Cons:**
+- More complicated to set up initially
+- Can be overkill for simple games with only a few states
+- More classes and files to manage, which may confuse beginners

+For our GameManager, we will be **implmenting the FSM approach**.
+This approach is beginer friendly, simple to implment and ideal for smalle scale prototype game projects.
+Using an FSM allows us to clearly manage state transitions, load and unload scenes, and control gameplay behavior without the extra complexity of creating separate classes for each state, as the State Pattern would require.

+### Defining Game States

+Since we are implment a **FSM** for our **game states**, we will wnat to define each state as an **enum**.
+Enums are ideal for this purpose, as they allow us to clearly define a set of named values representing the possible game states.
+Using an Enum makes the code more readable and reduces the risk of mistakes that could arise from using raw integers or strings.

 Before we start development on the GM we need to have a rough idea of the game states we will have in the game and what takes place during that state.
-While these may vary, the most common states include:
+While these may vary, the most **common core game states** include:
 - **MainMenu**: The game starts here.
 The GM will load any necessary UI components for the main menu and wait for user input to either start the game, load a saved game, or exit.
 - **GamePlay**: The core of the game, in which the player is actively playing.
 The GM continuously checks if the game conditions are met for a win or loss.
-- **Pause**: When the game is paused, the GM freezes gameplay systems, disables player input for movement, and opens the pause menu.
 - **GameOver**: When the player loses or when the game is over, the GM will display the Game Over screen and stopping all gameplay logic.

-### Defining Game States

-To manage the various phases of the game, we will define the **game states** as an **Enum**.
-Enums are ideal for this purpose, as they allow us to clearly define a set of named values representing the possible game states, such as "MainMenu," "Playing," "Paused," and "GameOver."
-Using an Enum makes the code more readable and reduces the risk of mistakes that could arise from using raw integers or strings.

 We can declare our **Enum** within the **GameManager** class or in its own separate class file.
 To keep things modular and flexible, we will declare the **GameState Enum** in its own class, ensuring that each state is decoupled from the core logic of the **GameManager**.